Meeting Minutes

 Old Business

 • In Progress: Fence down along US42.
-John advised us to get the required approval from KYTC before proceeding.
+John has advised us to get the required approval from KYTC before proceeding.
 Tracy has spoken to them and they were not in favor of a fence in the right of way.
 Next steps:

-• Debris from the damaged/decaying fence, how to remove?
-Is this issue a violation of the nuisance ordinance?
+• Debris from the damaged/decaying fence, how to remove: Is this issue a violation of the nuisance ordinance?
 Lawnco to help with a short term solution?
 Not resolved.

 New Business

-• Barbara reminded the Mayor that it is an election year.
+• This is an election year.

 Parking Lot